Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities

-\end{theorem} Notice that the factor $1/(2-\gamma)$ in the case $\Gamma<0$ is no problem because $\gamma=2$ is excluded if $\Gamma<0$ (see \Eqref{eq:defGamma}).
-The second case in this theorem, which represents a fluid which is identically at rest is consistent with the expansions in the first case for $V\not\equiv 0$ if $\Gamma\ge 0$, but it is very different when $\Gamma<0$.
-Notice that in the ``dynamical system language'' of \cite{Wainwright:2005wss}, \Eqref{eq:specialcase} corresponds to the ``non-tilted'' fluid case on a Bianchi I (Kasner) background while \Eqref{eq:nonspecialcase} corresponds to ``tilted'' fluids; see also \cite{melchiorri1986gamow}.
+Observe that the factor $1/(2-\gamma)$ in the case $\Gamma<0$ is bounded, since $\gamma=2$ is excluded if $\Gamma<0$.
+Let us remark briefly that in the ``dynamical system language'' of \cite{Wainwright:2005wss}, \Eqref{eq:specialcase} corresponds to the ``non-tilted'' fluid case on a Bianchi I (Kasner) background while \Eqref{eq:nonspecialcase} corresponds to ``tilted'' fluids.